top of page

 Is a mobile notary legally valid in Florida?

 Yes.
-Mobile notaries are fully commissioned by the State of Florida and perform notarizations that are just as valid as those completed in an office.
+Mobile notaries are commissioned by the State of Florida and perform fully valid notarizations.

 Why does a mobile notary cost more?

-Can a mobile notary notarize the same documents as an office notary?
+Can a mobile notary handle the same documents as an office notary?

 Comments